raeslab/dyspyosis/README.md

 number of times samples will be rarefied) to a large number (the number of samples x rarefication_count should be > 10k) and increase the number of ```epochs``` to 4000.

+The ```encode_dim``` is the size of the latent space and has been found to work best when set between 4 and 8 depending on the number of genera in the input data, lower encoder_dim values working better with fewer genera.

 ```python
 import pandas as pd
 from dyspyosis import Dyspyosis